 Proper use of identification

-- Users will adhere to policies governing appropriate use of University identification by not allowing others to use their UW identification card or UW NetID.
+- Users will adhere to policies governing the appropriate use of University identification by not allowing others to use their UW identification card or UW NetID.

 - Users will present identification upon request.